 The Peace Project strives to address the underlying barriers that prevent access to education such as transportation, and educational costs, while reinforcing the school day’s learning with after-school tutorials.
 Through focusing on access and quality, we believe that education can play a fundamental role in alleviating poverty.
 Resulting in increased participation in higher education and the skills needed to enter the work force.

-The Becados Program began in the 2015 school year and funded 15 scholarships for community youth to attend Laura Vicuña, the local private school.
-This year the Peace Project is expanding the Becados Program so it will provide 22 scholarships in total.
-The scholarships include tuition to Laura Vicuña for the school year as well as a uniform and all necessary school supplies.
-The scholarship recipients are further supported by the Peace Project who provides after-school tutorials in English and Math.
+The Becados Program began in the 2015 school year and funded 15 scholarships for community youth to attend Laura Vicuña, the local secondary private school.
+This year the Peace Project expanded the Becados Program to provide 22 scholarships in total– one of which supports a recent graduate to attend university in Managua.
+The scholarships cover the costs of tuition, the uniform, transportation, and necessary school supplies which typically create barriers to education.

 Laura Vicuña School